papaemmelab/cookiecutter-toil/README.md

     pylint --rcfile={your_project_dir}/.pylintrc {your_project}

-Additionally, a `.pydocstyle` configuration is included with a set of *docstrings* conventions to be tested with [pydocstyle][pydocstyle].
+Additionally, a `.pydocstylerc` configuration is included with a set of *docstrings* conventions to be tested with [pydocstyle][pydocstyle].

     pydocstyle --config={your_project_dir}/.pydocstylerc {your_project}